 What Do Consumers Want?

-- They want design insight; experience in design is something they don’t have, so they are looking for expertise.
+- design insight.
+Experience in design is something they don’t have, so they are looking for expertise.

-- They want to be guided through the design process, with attention paid to blending their kitchen with the rest of their home and lifestyle.
+- to be guided through the design process, with attention paid to blending their kitchen with the rest of their home and lifestyle.

-- They want honest answers from their design professional.
-Although designers are more knowledgeable than ever, they have to be willing to admit ignorance – then go out and find the answers.
+- honest answers from their design professional.
+Although designers are knowledgeable, they have to be willing to admit ignorance.
+And then go out and find the answers.

-- They want someone who can create their vision by adapting it to their own space.
+- someone who can create their vision by adapting it to their own space.

-- They want to see their kitchen on a 3D or virtual reality software program.
+- to see their kitchen on a 3D or virtual reality software program.

-- They want someone who will help them sort out their choices to achieve the look they think they want, mixed with what they need.
+- someone who will help them sort out their choices to get the look they think they want, together with what they actually need.

 How Have Consumers Changed?